 In order to treat Dr. Dieterich’s jaw pain, he’s currently wearing a mouth guard to alleviate the strain on his TM joint.
 The ultimate goal is to rebalance his muscles and eliminate any strain.
 He can also eat soft foods to help reduce his pain much faster.

-If you experience any jaw pain whether you’ve had COVID-19 or not, TMJ treatment in Clayton, MO from Smile On Dental Studio can help.
+If you experience any jaw pain whether you’ve had COVID-19 or not, TMJ treatment in St. Louis from Smile On Dental Studio can help.
 Dr. Hill will begin your treatment by evaluating your jaw joints and asking about your other symptoms if you have any.
 Typically, patients with TMJ experience other symptoms such as:

 - Worn teeth